 Schwerin Palace is considered to be one of the most important works of romantic historicism in Europe and is currently awaiting a UNESCO World Heritage Site designation.
 The palace actually sits on its very own island, surrounded by a lovely garden and park.
 It also currently serves as the state’s parliament.

 7) Palace Park – Burggarten

-As it was such a nice day, I opted to skip visiting the inside of the palace (my number one reason to visit Schwerin).
+As it was such a nice day, I opted to skip visiting the inside of the palace.
 Instead, I spent all my time outside starting with the palace’s grand park.
-Notable is an orangery overlooking the water, a conservatory restaurant and terrace café.
-There are also sculptures, fountains and even a grotto.
+Notable is an orangery overlooking the water, a conservatory restaurant, and a terrace café.
+There are also sculptures, fountains, and even a grotto.
 The perfect setting to take tons of Schwerin photos.

 I deemed it time to have another rest and spent a good hour sipping a cappuccino at the terrace café.
 Note, the terrace café at the palace is only open from May – October.